bimdata/python-api-client/docs/BcfApi.md

 Export project's topics in bcf-xml format

+This is not a standard route.
 Export project's topics in bcf-xml format Required scopes: bcf:read

 ### Example